Ignalina District Tourism Information Center

 Contact us

-Ignalina Freedom Square is decorated with a fountain that invites you to freshen up in the water in summer and festively decorated in winter.
-The fountain was installed in 2006, its author is the Ignalian sculptor Jonas Grunda.
+The Freedom Square of the town of Ignalina is adorned by a fountain which, in summer, invites visitors to cool off in its splashing water, and in winter is festively decorated.
+The fountain was installed in 2006, and its author is Ignalina-born sculptor Jonas Grunda.

-The motif of the water lily was chosen for the sculptural composition not by chance - it is used in the Ignalina district coat of arms.
+The water lily motif was chosen for the sculptural composition deliberately, as it is part of the heraldic symbolism of the Ignalina district.

-In 2019 a water lily spread out at the top of the fountain.
-Instead of the former white marble water lily bud, the top of the fountain was adorned with a white marble water lily blossom.
+In 2019, a water lily blossomed at the top of the fountain.
+Replacing the former white marble water lily bud, the fountain’s summit was adorned with a white marble water lily flower.

 Reviews